The evolution of binary neutron star post-merger remnants: a review: Observational evidence for post-merger remnants

 \subsection{The fate of GW170817}

 The smoking-gun observation to determine the nature of a post-merger remnant are gravitational waves from the hot, differentially rotating nascent neutron star.
-Searches for gravitational waves from possible post-merger remnants of GW170817 or GW190425 have not detected a signal~\citep{abbott17_gw170817_postmerger, abbott19_gw170817_postmergerII,abbott20_gw190425}\footnote{\citet{vanputten19} contentiously claim a detection of gravitational waves following GW170817, although see~\citet{oliver19b} for a thorough rebuttal of this work.}.
-This lack of detection was expected given current detector sensitivities and theoretical models~\citep[e.g.,][and references therein]{clark16,sarin18}.
+Searches for gravitational waves from possible post-merger remnants of GW170817 or GW190425 have not detected a signal~\citep{abbott17_gw170817_postmerger, abbott19_gw170817_postmergerII,abbott20_gw190425}\footnote{\citet{vanputten19} claim a detection of gravitational waves following GW170817, although see~\citet{oliver19b} for a rebuttal of this work.}.
+This lack of detection was expected given current detector sensitivities and theoretical models~\citep[e.g.,][and references therein]{clark16,sarin18, zappa18}.
 In the following, we concentrate on GW170817 for three primary reasons: first, given GW170817's relative proximity and loudness compared to GW190425; second the fact that the former has a plethora of electromagnetic observations, whereas the latter had no counterpart detections; and third, because of the larger total mass for GW190425, implying it likely promptly collapsed to form a black hole (i.e., path A$\rightarrow$B$\rightarrow$C in Fig.~\ref{fig:post_merger_evolution})~\cite{abbott20_gw190425}.

 Although the non-detection of gravitational waves means we are unable to definitively confirm the fate of the post-merger remnant of GW170817, much can be inferred through the various electromagnetic observations, albeit with somewhat conflicting conclusions.
-Here we elaborate on the possible fates of the post-merger remnant of GW170817, the observations that support and contradict each scenario.
+Here we elaborate on the possible fates of the post-merger remnant of GW170817\footnote{It is worth noting that the electromagnetic observations of GW170817 are consistent with a neutron star black hole merger, which would produce a black hole remnant.
+However, to claim GW170817 was a neutron star black hole merger, one must be able to explain the existence of black holes less massive than $2M_{\odot}$.}, the observations that support and contradict each scenario.